stetsmando/simple-cache/README.md

 });

 /** Quick aside about provided properties:
-* defaultTTL defines a number in minisecons into the future that cached
+* defaultTTL defines a number in milliseconds into the future that cached
 * objects should persist.
 *
 * namespace defines the prefix to all keys provided.
 This helps ensure